NVIDIA/earth2studio/docs/userguide/developer/style.md

 ## Type Hints

-Earth2Studio is a [MyPy](https://mypy-lang.org/) compliant package, meaning type hints are required for all functions.
+Earth2Studio is a [MyPy](https://mypy-lang.org/) compliant package, meaning type hints are required for all functions (parameters and return object).
 MyPy is configured in the packages [pyproject.toml](https://github.com/NVIDIA/earth2studio/blob/main/pyproject.toml).
 On top of requiring type hints, the following guidelines should be used: